globalcitizen/svglover/README.md

 The library is currently functional only for polygons, elipses (and circles), and rectangles.
 All forms of translation, rotation and scaling are supported.
 Groups are supported.
 Transparency is supported.
 It does not support gradient fills of any kind, `<path>` ([see issue #1](https://github.com/globalcitizen/svglover/issues/1)) or view boxes.
 Here is an example screenshot.

 ![Polygon, rectangle, circle, ellipse example](https://raw.githubusercontent.com/globalcitizen/svglover/master/screenshot-polygon.jpg)

+## Why?

+* SVGs are scalable, which is useful in today's era of vastly differing device screen resolutions
+* SVGs are small
+* Vector images look cool
+* With a little more coding you can probably animate their bits

 ## Usage